NicKAnderson038/github-workflows-aws-infrastructure/README.md

 | AWS_GITHUB_ACTIONS_ROLE  | `<TrustStackGitHubActionsRoleArn>`    |
 | AWS_TARGET_REGION | `us-east-1`     |

-After that, begin adding the additional infrastructure resources that need to be deployed witin `./bin/example.ts`.
+After that, begin adding the additional infrastructure resources that need to be deployed with in `./bin/example.ts`.
 The example in this repo would be the `LambdaStack` in `./lib/LambdaStack.ts` and push to github `main` branch.

 <br/>